hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     probability ``pattempt_parallel`` whether :math:`i` and :maths:`j` should have
     parallel spins or not.

-.. [review] - AJWT:
-      'very similar' below is not exactly helpful - perhaps detail the differences here or in an appendix

     The 'heat_bath' excitation generator is very similar to the "original" heat bath excitation generator described by Holmes et al. [Holmes16]_. :math:`i,j,a,b` are chosen with weighted, precalculated probabilities that aim to make |Hij|/pgen as constant as possible.
+The difference to Holmes et al. is that we never do a single and a double excitation at the same time.
+When Holmes et al. decide to do both, we do a single excitation with probability of 0.5 and a double with 0.5.
+The 'heat_bath' excitation generator can have a bias if for a valid excitation :math:`i` going to :math:`a`, there might be no occupied :math:`j` that lets us select :math:`ija`.
+See Holmes et al. for details.
+We check for the bias in the beginning of a calculation and stop it if necessary.
     The power pitzer excitation generators use approximate upper bounds for these weights.
-    'heat_bath_uniform' is very similar but samples single excitations uniformly and 'heat_bath_single' is also very similar but samples single excitations with the correct weighting (following a recommendation from Pablo Lopez Rios).
+    'heat_bath_uniform' is very similar to 'heat_bath' but samples single excitations uniformly (mentioned by Holmes et al.) and 'heat_bath_single' is also very similar but samples single excitations with the correct weighting (following a recommendation by Pablo Lopez Rios). 'heat_bath_uniform' and 'heat_bath_single' do not have this potential bias that 'heat_bath' can have.

     The 'power_pitzer' excitation generator generates excitations using a Power-Pitzer [Power74]_ upper bound for the value of the Hamiltonian matrix element,